ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {CODE DateAndTimeOnlyIndexSample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}

-Now you can query on the converted data to find DateOnly or TimeOnly information.

 For example, the following query will find all of the entries that occured between 15:00 and 17:00 without considering the date.

 {CODE TimeOnly_between15-17@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}

 **Querying on Ticks**
-Strings are automatically converted to ticks with []`AsDateOnly` and `AsTimeOnly`](../../client-api/how-to/using-timeonly-and-dateonly#use--or--in-a-static-index-to-convert-strings-or-datetime-types).
+Strings are automatically converted to ticks with [`AsDateOnly` and `AsTimeOnly`](../../client-api/how-to/using-timeonly-and-dateonly#use--or--in-a-static-index-to-convert-strings-or-datetime).

 {PANEL/}